Vivian Answers Day #12: Osteoarthritis, Red Algae, Hiatal Hernia, Femur Fractures, Maca Powder, Green Tea, And More!

 Your mother’s doctor might want to bite his tongue, because bones that get harder break more easily.
 It’s common sense!
 And he confirms that Forteo (teriparatide) is a mysterious drug.
 As I write in an article titled “The Forteo Mystery: What You Should Know About This Puzzling Drug”, even its makers recognize that they don’t understand how this drug works.

 If you haven’t yet, I urge you to download the free Natural Bone-Building Handbook, so you can read all about the drugs and how your mother can increase her bone density without them.
-And if you and your mother decide against taking more drugs, she can get the Save Our Bones Program, that will guide her every step of the way.
+And if you and your mother decide against taking more drugs, she can get the Osteoporosis Reversal Program, that will guide her every step of the way.

 To your mother’s bone health!